ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 ### Create an Azure Service Principal
 Using the az cli run:
-- az ad sp create-for-rbac --scope /subscriptions/subscriptionid --role Contributor --sdk-auth
+- az ad sp create-for-rbac --scope /subscriptions/subscriptionid --role AcrPush --sdk-auth
 - replace **subscriptionid** with the id of your Azure subscription.
 Save the JSON output as it will be needed later.

 ### Create an API Key in Octopus Deploy